 Problems with Gig Economy

-- Less social safety and fewer benefits: An employee enjoys endless opportunities and benefits when it comes to a full-time pay role, but this is a hustle in the Gig economy.
+- Less social safety and fewer benefits: An employee enjoys endless opportunities and benefits when it comes to a full-time pay role, but this is a hustle in the Gig Economy.
 Since the individual is employed on a contractual/short-term basis, he is not allowed to receive the benefits like housing and travel expense, paid sick, provident funds, and a lot more.
-Here, the employee has to manage their own healthcare and retirement insurances, making it a bit unsuitable for them.
+Here, the employee has to manage their own healthcare and retirement insurance, making it a bit unsuitable for them.

 - Risk of isolation: Since the introduction of the concept of the Gig Economy, the employee may find themselves in a situation of isolation.
 However, this situation can be solved with Co-working spaces.

 - No scope of growth: It is quite obvious to understand that the employees are hired for a short period or for a particular task.
 This means there is very little or almost no hope for upward mobility within the company.

 - No Guarantee of Confidentiality: Since this job culture involves hiring people for a short term only, there is no guarantee that there must be Confidentiality of documents, etc of the workplace.

 - Lack of flexibility: Gig Economy lets the employee work for long hours to make the job viable.
 This reduces the concept of flexible work and ultimately leads to a lack of transparency on the incentive structure.